adelapaz33/se_project_react/README.md

 One of the most challenging aspects of this project was implementing the sign-in and registration authentication flow.
 Managing user input, handling asynchronous requests to the backend, storing and validating JWT tokens, and conditionally rendering components based on the user's logged-in state required careful planning.

 Through this process, I learned how to structure authentication logic cleanly, persist user sessions using localStorage, and debug common errors like 400 and 404 status codes.
 These challenges helped strengthen my problem-solving skills and gave me a deeper understanding of secure frontend-backend communication.
+## Improvements for the future
+To build upon this website, users can make their profiles public or private.
+For public profiles, users can follow each others closets and get inspiration for clothing items.
+Clothing brands could take advantage of this and link their clothes, so users could go straight to the brands website and buy a clothing item they are interested in.
 ## Screenshots

 The implementation of the weather API, with option to toggle between F and C.